Seattle Public Schools

 Seattle Public Schools is the largest public school district in the state of Washington.
 The school district serves almost all of Seattle.
 Additionally it includes sections of Boulevard Park and Tukwila.
-As of the 2021-2022 academic year, 106 schools are operated by the district, which serve 51,650 students throughout the city.
+As of the 2021–2022 academic year, 106 schools are operated by the district, which serve 51,650 students throughout the city.

 Governance

 The board of directors for Seattle Public Schools is an elected body representing seven geographical regions, known as Districts, within the City of Seattle.
 The length of the term is four years.
 Board meetings are generally held twice monthly.
 For the 2019–2020 school year (until COVID-19 disruptions), board meetings were scheduled for the first and third Wednesdays of each month, at 4:15 p.m., with some exceptions.
 Its headquarters are in the John Stanford Center for Educational Excellence.

 History

 Thomas E. Peiser photographed a 1905 historical marker commemorating the site of Seattle's first school.
 According to the marker: On this spot the first school in Seattle was taught by Mrs Catherine P. Blaine in January 1854.
 This tablet was erected by the Washington University State Historical Society November 13, 1905.
 Eagle Brass Fdy (foundry) Seattle.

-Like most city school systems, the district has had to face controversy dealing with problems concerning racial tension, student population assignments, and administrative scandal; such incidences include a student boycott in 1966 and using "racial tie-breakers" which led to a 2007 supreme court case.
+Like most city school systems, the district has had to face controversy dealing with problems concerning racial tension, student population assignments, and administrative scandal; such incidents include a student boycott in 1966 and using "racial tie-breakers" which led to a 2007 Supreme Court case.